 From January 2023, all long-distance trains to Hat Yai from Bangkok now depart from the new railway terminal at Bang Sue Grand Station (Krung Thep Aphiwat Central Terminal).

-Bang Sue Junction in Bangkok, is the major intersection for the Northern, Northeastern and Southern Railway Lines in Thailand.
+Bang Sue Grand in Bangkok, is the major intersection for the Northern, Northeastern and Southern Railway Lines in Thailand.

-Bang Sue Railway Station is also much closer to the Northern Bus Terminal (Mo Chit) if you are travelling in to Bangkok by bus.
+Bang Sue Railway Station is also close to the Northern Bus Terminal (Mo Chit) if you are continue you journey by bus.